wp-erp/wp-erp/readme.txt

   => No. We did not put any limit on anything.
 You can create as much entries as you want.

 == Changelog ==

+**v1.1.19 -> Apr 27, 2017**

+[tweak] Import partial data in case of existing contacts during WP User to CRM import or CSV import [tweak] Log each time a contact opens an email.
+[tweak] Improve insert_people function
+[fix] `From` name mismatch in emails sending from CRM single contact page

 **v1.1.18 -> Apr 13, 2017**